 Political Science Professors Lead Students in Post-Debate Discussions

-The discussion in a Zoom gathering on Tuesday evening followed a presidential debate the students and professors variously described as “political theatre,” “a hurtling locomotive” and “a mess,” relating what they saw from President Donald Trump and former Vice President Joe Biden on stage in Cleveland Sept.
+The discussion in a Zoom gathering followed a presidential debate the students and professors variously described as “political theatre,” “a hurtling locomotive” and “a mess,” relating what they saw from President Donald Trump and former Vice President Joe Biden on stage in Cleveland Sept.
 29.

 “My initial reaction is that I have a headache,” one student shared early in the post-debate discussion.
 “I don’t know what just happened.”

 The two faculty members in the conversation — Chapman political science professors Lori Cox Han and John Compton — voiced similar reactions to the first of four debates in the run-up to the Nov.
 3 election.
-Chapman will also host discussions involving students, faculty and others in the coming weeks: Vice Presidential Post Debate Discussion on Oct.
-7 and the Final Presidential Post Debate Discussion on Oct.
-22.
+Chapman also hosted discussions involving students, faculty and others after the vice presidential debate and the final presidential debate.

 “I always say that debates are political theatre, and that was certainly the case tonight,” said Han, Ph.D., presidential scholar and author of multiple books on the presidency, including “In It to Win: Electing Madam President” and “Advising Nixon: The White House Memos of Patrick J. Buchanan.”
 “I think tonight’s debate was exhibit A as to why debates may have outlived their usefulness.”